Living with chronic pain takes a lot out of you, so treat a loved one to a gift that can help them manage things better.

 Which makes it much easier to fall asleep and be able to maintain it.

-And a great one to get them is the Sunbeam Zoned Heated Mattress Pad, as this comes with 6 different zones that can all be heated independently.
+And a great one to get them is the Sunbeam Heated Mattress Pad, as this comes with 10 different heat settings.

 20. A Weighted Blanket For Deeper Sleep